The Permissibility of Mut'ah Marriage

 History of al-Tabari, English version, v14, pp 139-140

 In conclusion, mut'ah's permissibility and sanctity is enshrined in the Holy Qur'an itself.
 Many notable companions continued to practice mut'ah after the lifetime of the Messenger of Allah (ﷺ) and even gave fatwas affirming it was permitted and denied that anything had abrogated it.
 Mut'ah was in fact prohibited by Umar during his caliphate, and such a prohibition is not binding in Islam.
+Great scholars from the salaf endorsed its permissibility and even those that prohibited it viewed it as a matter of legitimate difference of opinion.

 Responses to other common objections to mut'ah: